Addax101/serverless-etl-pipeline/README.md

 ## Support

-If you encounter any issues or have any questions about the serverless ETL pipeline, please open an issue on the project's GitHub repository.
+If you encounter any issues or have any questions about the *serverless ETL pipeline*, please open an issue on the project's GitHub repository.
 The project maintainers will respond to your inquiry as soon as possible.

 ## License